← Back to writing

 Loosening, Not Letting Go

+One thing is clear.
+We’ve entered the event horizon of the technological singularity, and there is no turning back.
+The world’s dominant power structures, free market capitalism and one-party political regimes included, don’t just allow this unbounded acceleration, but actively encourage it.
 Nobody is going to step on the brakes.
-That much is clear.
 The question isn’t whether we loosen the reins, it’s whether we do it deliberately or just let them slip through our fingers.

 There’s an irony here that I don’t think gets acknowledged enough.
 The same tools that make me ten times more productive are the ones that make me ten times more replaceable.
 The same loop that sharpens my ideas also makes it harder to tell which ones were mine to begin with.
 I’m loosening the reins because the horse is fast and it knows the way.
 But I’d be lying if I said I wasn’t a little nervous about where it’s going.